rust-lang/book/nostarch/chapter20.md

 Currently, we’re ignoring the request data in `http_request` and just sending back the contents of the HTML file unconditionally.
 That means if you try requesting *127.0.0.1:7878/something-else* in your browser, you’ll still get back this same HTML response.
-Our server is very limited and is not what most web servers do.
+At the moment our server is very limited and does not do what most web servers do.
 We want to customize our responses depending on the request and only send back the HTML file for a well-formed request to */*.